OOPSpam/blog/_posts/2024-06-30-spam-protection-for-elementor-forms.md

 ## reCAPTCHA

-Elementor Forms also comes with a [captcha](https://www.oopspam.com/blog/ways-to-stop-spam#captcha-solve-an-interactive-problem) solution, namely Google's reCaptcha.
+Elementor Forms also comes with a [captcha](https://www.oopspam.com/blog/ways-to-stop-spam#captcha-solve-an-interactive-problem) solution, namely Google's reCAPTCHA.
 Check out [step-by-step guide](https://elementor.com/help/recaptcha-elementor-integration/) by Elementor on how to setup reCAPTCHA v2 and v3 on your contact forms.

 ![reCaptcha in Elementor Forms](/blog/assets/posts/elementor-forms/recaptcha.png "reCaptcha in Elementor Forms")

 ### Should I set up v2 or v3?

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
-To address this issue, Google removed the "challenge" part of reCaptcha.
+To address this issue, Google removed the "challenge" part of reCAPTCHA.
 As a result, with v3, users don't solve any challenge.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.
 In Elementor Forms you don't have control over this threshold.

-Many people are happy with reCaptcha.
-It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
-There are also "captcha farms" where people get paid to solve reCaptcha.
+Many people are happy with reCAPTCHA.
+It is effective against simple bots, however, advanced bots can [bypass reCAPTCHA](https://www.oopspam.com/blog/bypassing-captcha).
+There are also "captcha farms" where people get paid to solve reCAPTCHA.
 It may also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

-If you are looking for a free and quick workaround, reCAPTCHA is your solution.
+If you are looking for a free solution, reCAPTCHA is a good option.

 > 📌 Tip: Consider adding both reCAPTCHA and the honeypot field to your contact form.